-On March 5, 1999, we entered into an agreement with One2One, under which Castle Transmission, our U.K. operating subsidiary, has agreed to manage, develop and, at its option, acquire up to 821 towers.
+On March 5, 1999, we entered into an agreement with One2One, under which Castle Transmission International Ltd, or Castle Transmission, our U.K. operating subsidiary, has agreed to manage, develop and, at its option, acquire up to 821 towers.
 These towers represent substantially all the towers in One2One's nationwide wireless network in the United Kingdom.
 We will be responsible for managing and leasing available space on the towers and will receive all the income from any such third party leases.